nicholaswilde/recipes/docs/soups-and-stews/vichyssoise-(leek-and-potato-soup).md

 ### Step 1

-Simmer the Yokon gold potatoes, peeled and sliced, and sliced white leek in them in [vegetable stock][1] (along with a pinch of salt) until tender.
+Simmer the Yukon gold potatoes, peeled and sliced, and sliced white leek in them in [vegetable stock][1] (along with a pinch of salt) until tender.
 Julia Child recommends simmering in a partially covered pot for about 40 to 50 minutes.

 ### Step 2